Sbrussee/PathBench-MIL/README.md

   balancing: category # Training set balancing strategy, can be None, category, slide, patient or tile.
   num_workers: 0 # Number of workers for data loading, 0 for no parallelization.
   split_technique: k-fold # Splitting technique, can be k-fold or fixed
-  epochs: 5 # Number of training epochs
+  epochs: 5 # Number of training epoch
+  best_epoch_based_on: val_loss # Metric to be used for selecting the best training epoch (e.g. val_loss, roc_auc_score, mae, concordance_index)
   batch_size: 32 # Batch size
   bag_size : 512 # Bag size for MIL
+  encoder_layers: 1 # Number of encoder layers to use in the MIL aggregator
+  z_dim: 256 # Latent space dimensionality in the MIL aggregator
+  dropout_p: 0.1 # Dropout probabilitiy in the MIL aggregator
   k: 2 # Number of folds, if split-technique is k-fold
-  val_fraction: 0.1 # Fraction of the training set used for validation
+  val_fraction: 0.1 # Fraction of training data to use for validation
-  best_epoch_based_on: val_loss # Metric to be used for selecting the best epoch, can be val_loss or any metric in evaluation
   aggregation_level: slide # Aggregation level, can be slide or patient
   with_continue: True # Continue training from a previous checkpoint, if available
   task: classification # Task, can be classification, regression or survival